alihaiderrizvi/Sudoku-Solver/README.md

 # Sudoku Solver

-Description:
+## Description:
-- A python program that randomly generates a solvable sudoku board and also solves it using the backtracking algorithm.
+- A python program that randomly generates a solvable Sudoku board and also solves it using the backtracking algorithm.
-- Also shows the steps followed by the algorithm through the GUI.
+- The program also shows the steps followed by the algorithm through a GUI.
 This helps in visualizing how the algorithm works.

-Library Requirements:
-- Tkinter.
--- How to install tkinter for python: https://stackoverflow.com/questions/20044559/how-to-pip-or-easy-install-tkinter-on-windows
+## How to Run:
+- Head to the directory where the program is saved in the terminal.
+- Enter `pip install -r requirements.txt`
+- Wait for the dependencies to install.
+- Now enter `python Sudoku_Solver.py`